bucketfulofsunshine/baldurian-bar-hop/README.md

 # Baldurian Bar Hop
 A collection of tongue-in-cheek D&D encounters for BGEE.

-Take part in a drinking contest with dwarves, challenge an amateur bard to a friendly contest - or even an impromptu duet - & start a tavern brawl to see how things unfold.
+Take part in a drinking contest with dwarves, or assist an Avowed of Candlekeep with delivering a book.

 The taverns and inns of Baldur's Gate are brimming with adventures for those brave enough to seek them out.
 Survive the chaos & your party may earn some truly unique (& often humorous) rewards.